-The study examines how students interact via the constructivism framework in using PhET interactive simulations in ICT learning.
+The study examines students learning interactions of PhET interactive simulations via constructivism framework.
 Constructivist theory acknowledges that learners are not absorbers of knowledge but active participants in constructing their own meaning based on strongly held preconceptions (Glasersfeld, 1989; Tobin, 2008).
 For learning theorist Piaget (1985), human inquiry is rooted within the individual, who constructs knowledge through his or her actions on the environment.
 Piaget views the direction of the development of thinking from the individual to the social.
 Teaching strategies that embodies the aspects of content most relevant to its teachability such as analogies, illustrations, examples, explanations, demonstrations improve students' ability to scaffold knowledge and thus forming multiple links of concrete and abstract concepts.
-Both practical work and simulations can strengthen associations and links that scaffold knowledge.
-Simulations and laboratory practical work build knowledge in ways of representing and formulating the subject that make it comprehensible to students and to others whom they have later to teach.
-Hence, preservice students' pedagogy must include an experience of what makes the learning of specific concepts easy or difficult: the conceptions and preconceptions (alternative conceptions) that students of different ages and backgrounds bring with them to the learning and an awareness of sequencing of activities (curriculum development) in scaffolding knowledge and skills.
-In this study, the main focus was on the cognitive process of learning physics and to uncover difficult concepts and essential skills that students experience in understanding the P.E. and how their interaction with laboratory equipment and ICT simulations unfold.
+Both practical work and ICT simulations can strengthen associations and links that scaffold knowledge.
+Simulations and laboratory practical work builds knowledge in ways of representing and formulating knowledge of physics that make it comprehensible to students and to learners whom they have later to teach.
+Hence, preservice students' pedagogy must include an understanding of what makes the learning of specific concepts easy or difficult: the conceptions and preconceptions (alternative conceptions) that learners of different ages and backgrounds bring with them to the learning and, an awareness of the sequencing of activities in scaffolding physics knowledge and skills.
+In this study, the main focus was on exploring the cognitive process of learning physics and to uncover difficult concepts and essential skills that students will require in understanding Light and P.E..
+Students interacted with laboratory equipment and ICT simulations individually and interacted in group sessions as well.